certik/theoretical-physics/dev/_sources/src/math/other.txt

 Incomplete Gamma Function
 -------------------------

-The incomplete gamma function is defined by:
+The upper incomplete gamma function is defined by:

 .. math::